 Let’s take a look into these channels:

 Intranets are one of the most used channels for internal communication.
 They are designed to keep employees informed about what is happening in the company and share important materials with them.

 Since they have been in the market for decades now, organizations that like to “play it safe” are still prone to implementing intranets into their organizations.

 However, intranets serve as content repositories.
 Ideally, you would like to provide your employees with fresh and relevant content that helps them keep up with the company news, which you can't do with a static communication channel such as an Intranet.

 What's more, only 13% of employees use their Intranet on a daily basis.
-In fact, low usage rates with intranets is the biggest challenge for internal comms teams and organizations that rely on them as their primary internal communication channel.
+In fact, low usage rates with Intranets is one of the biggest challenges internal comms teams are facing now .

 Here's why those usage rates are so low:

 In the business world, emails are probably still the most popular means of communication in the workplace.
 However, should they be the primary internal communication channel?

 Within enterprise companies, there is still an enormous flow of critical information delivered through emails.
 Some of them are more important than others, some require immediate attention and others don’t.
 But can your people prioritize them easily when their inboxes are full of irrelevant or unimportant information?

 Lost of productivity and inability to instantly focus on what really matters are the two main reasons why internal communications departments are now replacing emails with more modern communication solutions.